dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

 ## Handling RpcException

-Run the controller sample as follows from samples/AspNetCore/ControllerSample directory:-
+Run the controller sample as follows from samples/AspNetCore/ControllerSample directory:
 ```
 dapr run --app-id controller --app-port 5000 dotnet run
 ```

 Run the client sample as follows from samples/Client/DaprClient directory.
-The "rpc-exception" argument invokes a route on the server side that causes it to throw an RpcException:-
+Setting the "--rpc-exception" argument into true will invokes a route on the server side that causes it to throw an RpcException:
 ```
-dapr run --app-id gRPC_Client dotnet run rpc-exception
+dapr run --app-id gRPC_Client dotnet run --rpc-exception true
 ```

 The controller sample has a route "/throwException" that returns a BadRequest result which causes the Dapr sidecar to throw an RpcException.
 The method *InvokeThrowExceptionOperationAsync* on the client side demonstrates how to extract the error message from RpcException.